Italian campaign of 1524–1525: French invasion of Lombardy

 In mid-October, Francis himself crossed the Alps and advanced on Milan at the head of an army numbering more than 40,000.
 Bourbon and d'Avalos, their troops not yet recovered from the campaign in Provence, were in no position to offer serious resistance.
 The French army moved in several columns, brushing aside Imperial attempts to hold its advance, but failed to bring the main body of Imperial troops to battle.
 Nevertheless, Charles de Lannoy, who had concentrated some 16,000 men to resist the 33,000 French troops closing on Milan, decided that the city could not be defended and withdrew to Lodi on 26 October.
 Having entered Milan and installed Louis II de la Trémoille as the governor, Francis (at the urging of Bonnivet and against the advice of his other senior commanders, who favored a more vigorous pursuit of the retreating Lannoy) advanced on Pavia, where Antonio de Leyva remained with a sizable Imperial garrison.

 Siege of Pavia

 The main mass of French troops arrived at Pavia in the last days of October.
-By 2 November, Montmorency had crossed the Ticino River and invested the city from the south, completing its encirclement.
+By 2 November, Montmorency had crossed the Ticino and invested the city from the south, completing its encirclement.
 Inside were about 9,000 men, mainly mercenaries whom Antonio de Leyva was able to pay only by melting the church plate.
 A period of skirmishing and artillery bombardments followed, and several breaches had been made in the walls by mid-November.
 On 21 November, Francis attempted an assault on the city through two of the breaches, but was beaten back with heavy casualties; hampered by rainy weather and a lack of gunpowder, the French decided to wait for the defenders to starve.